-The State of Massachusetts is a national leader when it comes to solar energy with over 100,000 projects and more than 2,5000 MWH installed in recent years.
-The Smart program is the short term for Solar Massachusetts Renewable Target, which is an incentive program designed to help solar projects grow.
-The program main focus is to finance, to double the program’s capacity, and to expand eligibility criteria for low-income solar projects.
-In addition, the Smart program encourages people to adopt energy storage products.
+The State of Massachusetts is a national leader when it comes to solar energy, with over 100,000 projects and more than 2,5000 MWH system capacity installed in recent years.
+The SMART program, or the Solar Massachusetts Renewable Target, is an incentive program designed to help grow solar projects in the state.
+The program’s main focus is to finance solar, to double the state’s solar capacity, and to expand eligibility criteria for low-income solar projects.
+The SMART program also encourages people to adopt energy storage products.
 With the new regulations, the SMART program doubled its capacity and will support an additional capacity of 1,600 MW.
 The total new capacity will be 3,200 MW.